Keeping up with the latest and most exciting content on the web has somewhat become…

-It’s very rare to see a library take off the way React.js has taken off in just a few years time.
-The library has literally accelerated at the pace of lightspeed when it comes to new releases, features, and developments; see here for the latest major release.
+It’s very rare to see a library take off the way React.js has in just a few years.
+The library has literally accelerated at the pace of light speed when it comes to new releases, features, and developments; see here for the latest major release.
 Sure, some will argue that there isn’t a need for “frameworks”, but React is much more than just a framework, or should we say “much less than”.
 Why?
-Because React is a library that helps to build reactive components, and doesn’t necessarily act as a framework, but will happily work on top of any existing framework that you are using, be it Meteor or Angular.
+Because React is a library that helps build reactive components.
+It doesn’t necessarily act as a framework, but it will happily work on top of any existing framework that you are using, be it Meteor or Angular.

-The state of affairs with React is looking quite good right now, the community is buzzing over new possibilities, and generally everyone is busy building, rather than complaining.
-The library obviously works, and has a lot of tremendous potential, what it needs right now is more experienced engineers and developers to take a good look at it, and try and build something that will surely stand out from the crowd.
-There’s plenty of developers who love to “rant” about React, but those who don’t are busy with making some sort of a difference in the world, if that concept even exists anymore.
+The state of affairs with React is looking quite good right now.
+The community is buzzing over new possibilities, and generally, everyone is busy building, rather than complaining.
+The library obviously works, and has a lot of tremendous potential.
+What it needs right now is more experienced engineers and developers that can build something that will surely stand out from the crowd.
+There’s plenty of developers who love to “rant” about React.
+But, those who don’t are busy with making some sort of a difference in the world.

-What we do know is that React is heavily based on components, and components can be re-used!
-This is amazing, because now it means that anyone can create something cool with React, and share it with the rest of the developer community.
-And that’s exactly what has been happening, especially in the recent year or so.
-To celebrate these amazing achievements, we felt it was time to put together our own React components resource that is going to consist of usable, versatile, and functional React components that you can integrate in your existing applications, websites, or other software that you are looking to launch in the near future.
-We tried to be as unique as possible, and included as many variations as possible, but since errors do happen — please join us in helping to create this the best React components roundup out there, and share with us your own favorite components that you can’t imagine yourself living without, thanks!
+React is heavily based on components, and components can be re-used!
+That means anyone can create something cool with React, and share it with the rest of the developer community.
+And that’s exactly what has been happening, especially in the recent years.
+To celebrate, we felt it was time to put together our own React components resource that is going to consist of usable, versatile, and functional React components that you can integrate into your existing applications, websites, or other software that you are looking to launch in the near future.
+We also tried to be as unique as possible and included as many variations as possible.
+But since errors do happen, please join us in helping to create this the best React components roundup out there, and share with us your own favorite components that you can’t imagine yourself living without, thanks!

-And just in case you didn’t seem to find the functionality that you seek in the first component, here’s the Material-UI library that fully integrates Google’s Material design into your React components workflows.
-The owners of the library are being liberal about the use of this framework and components, and encourage that you read up on the material design’s documentaton before you jump naked into these muddy waters.
-The understanding of both React’s and Material designs roles in the web development area is essential to make it work for you.
+And just in case you didn’t find the functionality that you seek in the first component, here’s the Material-UI library that fully integrates Google’s Material design into your React components workflows.
+The owners of the library are being liberal about the use of this framework and components, and encourage that you read up on the material design’s documentation before you jump naked into these muddy waters.
+The understanding of both React’s and Material design’s roles in the web development area is essential to make it work for you.